-The Acalanes Chapter works with many of our local schools to sponsor the DAR Good Citizens Award.
+The Acalanes Chapter, NSDAR, works with many of our local schools to sponsor the DAR Good Citizens Award.
 This prestigious award honors those senior high school students with outstanding academic records and community involvement.
 These students are truly serving others and also taking on early leadership roles.
 It is a delight for our chapter to support this program!

 We have a strong history of supporting conservation efforts.
 Currently, our chapter is involved with the Penny Pines Project, which plants trees on national forest land.
 Here is a letter we received for our work: